-Brands can input several headlines & descriptions to share their messages with online users.
+Brands can input several headlines and descriptions to share their messages with online users.
 The fields have a length limit, so it is good to plan the content.

 Each ad group should have the same clusters of keywords.
-We recommend creating several ad variations & A/B testing them to compare their performance.
+We recommend creating several ad variations and A/B testing them to compare their performance.

-Now that we explained the basics of Google Ads, we will share a few pro tips for growing businesses & finding more online customers.
+Now that we explained the basics of Google Ads, we will share a few pro tips for growing businesses and finding more online customers.

 Google Ads Professional Advice

 Once advertisers understand the foundations of Google Ads, they need to develop their expertise by running campaigns.
-Instead of wasting time & money on trial & error, check out these tips below.
+Instead of wasting time and money on trial and error, check out these tips below.
 They are worth years of practice.

 The most important rule to follow before launching any digital strategy is to define a clear campaign objective.
-In 2021, we noticed that most businesses still lack vision on this obvious part.
+From experience, we noticed that most businesses still lack vision on this obvious part.